Nitromaker296/Nitromaker296/README.md

 What I like !:

-Loves Python
+Python

-Loves tech
+Tech

-Big Avgeek
+Avgeek!

-Big fan of Enola Holmes films
+Enola Holmes film franchise (it's just… so fire 🔥)

-Loves Lego
+Lego!

-Loves Star Wars
+Star Wars!

-Loves Dinosaurs
+Dinosaurs! (would be a palaeontologist if I weren't so invested in CS)

-Loves the game SCP:RP
+The game SCP:RP on Roblox!
+(I love SCPs)

-Likes Sci
+Science! (except chemistry 😵‍💫)